Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 Further Resources:

-Further help can be available from your GP, Mental Health teams and organisations like Lifeline 0808 808 8000.
-In emergency situations, please go to your nearest A+E or call 999.
+Further help can be available from your GP, Mental Health teams, and organisations like Lifeline (0808 808 8000).
+In emergency situations, please go to your nearest Accident and Emergency (A&E) department or call 999.

 References and Resources: